max-hana/WeatherStation_IoT_Core/README.md

 These are the only differences:
 - Sends data to IoT Core instead of PubSub.
 - Works even without a monitor on HDMI
-- Tested only with Raspberry Pi 3B with RaibowHat.
+- Tested only with Raspberry Pi 3B with RainbowHat.

 ## Screenshots